Skip to main content

 Snow chains are allowed on snowy or icy roads.
 They may be mandatory in some areas if a traffic sign requires it.

-Studded tires are strictly forbidden.
+Studded tyres are strictly forbidden.

-No winter tires mandatory.
+No winter tyres mandatory.

 Snow chains are not mandatory excepting when required by a specific traffic signal.

-In Romania winter tires are mandatory on roads covered with snow, ice or black ice.
-These tires must be fitted on all wheels.
-The tires must bear the mark M+S or M&S and/ or Alpine symbol.
-Winter tires must have at least 1.6 mm tread depth on minimum two thirds of the tread.
+In Romania winter tyres are mandatory on roads covered with snow, ice or black ice.
+These tyres must be fitted on all wheels.
+The tyres must bear the mark M+S or M&S and/ or Alpine symbol.

 The legally prescribed minimum tread depth is 3 mm.